lockss/lockss-rtd-manual/docs/installing/installer.rst

          [Warning] Leaving ufw unchanged; see manual for details

-      and :program:`install-lockss` will immediately proceed to the next phase (:ref:`Configuring CoreDNS for K3s`), but K3s may malfunction without further intervention.
+      and :program:`install-lockss` will immediately proceed to the next phase, :ref:`Configuring CoreDNS for K3s` (:numref:`Configuring CoreDNS for K3s`).
+But K3s may malfunction without further intervention.
 See :doc:`/troubleshooting/ufw` for details.

 3. If the :program:`ufw` configuration attempt fails, you will see one of these error messages: